 What is Persian carpet?

 The Persian rug or Persian carpet is a name for a handmade rug from Persia / Iran.
 Persian carpets are counted among the early applied arts.
 The use of rugs for the decoration of the temple is already mentioned in the Bible.
 The oldest known knotted carpet is the so-called Pazyryk.
 A Persian or oriental rug is a rug made by hand (see carpet knots), machine-made rugs do not belong to this group.
+If you intend to buy Persian rug this guide can help you finding the best authentic hand-knotted Persian rug that fits you.

 The Persian handmade (hand-knotted) carpet is woven by the hands of nomadic artists, either by skilled hands of Persian urban or suburban people.
 The Persian carpet is the result of thousands of wool knit or silk knits that are carefully trimmed around each warp.